meesha7/Enfaria/README.md

 # Enfaria

-You need a MariaDB/MySql instance running with credentials described at `.env`
+Enfaria is a work-in-progress multiplayer game inspired by Stardew Valley.
+It is currently in a very early phase of development and as such, any information put here would quickly become obsolete.

+### Running the game

+For now, there is no script to run everything.

+You will need `enfaria-web` and `enfaria-server` running at the same time.
+Then you can run the game by opening the project in Godot and pressing F5.

+## Contributing

-## Native files
+### Native files

-Run `native.sh` or open it and run the command from inside of the file (Windows users mostly).
+Run `native.sh` or open it and run the command from inside of the file.

+Alternatively, compile `enfaria-common` and put the resulting .dll/.so file in `enfaria-game/src/native`.

 ## DB

-Create a user for the local DB:

-`CREATE USER 'enfaria'@'localhost' IDENTIFIED BY 'enfaria';`

-Create a new DB:

-`CREATE DATABASE enfaria CHARACTER SET = 'utf8mb4' COLLATE 'utf8mb4_general_ci';`

-Give privileges to the new DB for the new user:

-`GRANT ALL PRIVILEGES ON enfaria.* TO 'enfaria'@'localhost';`

-Create DB structure:

-`mysql -u enfaria -p'enfaria' enfaria < schema.sql`
+You need a MariaDB/MySQL instance running with credentials described at `.env`

+You'll have to create the user and database and make sure the names match.

+Use `schema.sql` for the current schema to create your tables.

+There will be a setup script in the future.